-LBUS1300 Introduction to Business
+BUS1300L Introduction to Business

-The study of business world operations including the wide range of occupational functions and the American economic system.
+This course offers the study of business world operations including the wide range of occupational functions and the American economic system.

-LBUS1350 Small Business Management
+BUS1350L Small Business Management

 Problems of a small business operation: going into business, financing a business, the feasibility study, marketing, and management of business phases are covered.